-Kape Communications Pty Ltd is presenting Havana Heat Cultural Tour a seven-day cultural and arts tour of Havana, Cuba in June 2019.
+Kape Communications Pty Ltd is presenting Havana Heat Cultural Tour a five-day cultural and arts tour of Havana, Cuba in November 2019.

 Chilean-born Alex Pertout, Australia’s most prominent Latin Jazz percussionist, leads Havana Heat along with the acclaimed and awarded Cuban producer and musicologist, Cary Diez.
 They have teamed with Kape Communications to create a unique cultural and arts tour tailored to creatives, musicians, producers and cultural workers.
 This immersive cultural and arts tour of Havana is the first of its kind offered to Australian creative professionals.
 It is aimed at building a deeper understanding of the diverse artistic, musical and cultural palette of Havana.

 Havana is a cultural feast, an extended and ever changing rhythm, and an endless rumba dance and a new rap.
 Cuba is revolution and seduction and hundreds of years of cultural melding from Spain, Africa, Caribbean and North America.

 Alex is the Senior Lecturer in the Jazz & Improvisation Department at the Faculty of Arts and Music, University of Melbourne, and a founding member of the Australian Art Orchestra lead by Paul Grabowsky.
 He has worked with some of the world’s leading Latin, Jazz and World Music artists.
 His album Tales To Tell was awarded the Premio Internacional at the 2015 Cubadisco Music Awards in Havana, Cuba, globally one of the most prestigious Latin Music awards.